|??||TZ identifier||TZ named offset||↓ UTC offset||Diff||Local date||Local time|

 America/Los_Angeles) is used.

 tz=America/New_York&tz=America/Los_Angeles&tz=Australia/Perth.
 If missing, the default time zones are shown.
+This parameter can be used to add your own identifiers.

 None of the parameters are mandatory.
 All parameters can be used independently.